 RVing is amazing, but just like any other type of traveling, it can throw you off your healthy living game.
-It makes sense really: you’re out of your routines and distracted by the adventure.
-Plus, ‘vacation-mindset’ can creep in, letting you slack off on your healthy choices– after all, you’re on vacation!
+It makes sense really – you’re out of your routines and distracted by the adventure.
+Plus, a vacation mindset can creep in, letting you slack off on your healthy choices – after all, you’re on vacation!
 But it really is possible to have a great time on your trip AND keep the trip healthy without depriving yourself of a true vacation.

 It all comes down to how you organize your trip.

-You diligently pack up the RV and plan where you’re going – doesn’t your health deserve the same level of attention?
-One reason people struggle with RVing healthily is that they neglect to plan it in from the get-go.
+If you go to the trouble of planning out an RV trip, doesn’t your health deserve the same level of attention?
+One reason people struggle with RVing healthily is that they neglect to plan it from the get-go.
 Set yourself up for success before the trip even begins with these tips and checklists.
-Do this and you just might even come back from your travels fitter and healthier than you left!
+Do this, and you just might even come back from your travels fitter and healthier than you left!

 TIP 1: Move Every Single Day

-Fill your days with fun activities that keep you moving; go for a hike or swim, window shop a touristy downtown, play an outdoor game with your family, or even do an actual workout right at your campsite.
+Fill your days with fun activities that keep you moving.
+Go for a hike or swim, window shop a touristy downtown, play an outdoor game with your family, or even do an actual workout right at your campsite on your patio mat.
 When you’re choosing RV parks and campsites, find ones that make it easy for you to stay active.
-When you get there, choose to walk or bike instead of drive whenever you can.
+When you get there, choose to walk or bike instead of driving whenever you can.
 Staying active can easily be incorporated into your vacation without it feeling like a chore.
 It can even make the trip more fun and memorable.